Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Evaluation

-To understand why this happens, it is useful to consider the cycle counts for each CLP.
-The last column of each table shows the number of cycles (in terms of cycles$\times 1000$) that each CLP takes to execute its layers, with the overall cycles per image for each system at the bottom.
-For the Single-CLP designs, the overall cycle count is simply the sum of how long the CLP takes to compute each of the ten layers.
-When two layers are listed together (such as 4a and 4b), the cycle count is the number of cycles needed to execute each of those layers.
-For example, CLP3 in the 690T Multi-CLP design executes four layers: 2b, 3a, 3b, and 5b.
-The overall time for this CLP is $437+292+292+146 = 1,166$ thousand cycles.
+Table~\ref{tab:alex-float-config} also shows which of the 10 convolutional layers of the network map to which CLP (e.g., for the Multi-CLP on the 485T, CLP0 executes layers 4a, 4b, 5a, and 5b).
+The last column of each table shows the number of cycles (in terms of cycles $\times 1000$) that each CLP takes to execute its layers, with the overall cycles per image for each system shown at the bottom.
+For the Single-CLP designs, the overall cycle count is the sum of how long the CLP takes to compute all ten layers.
+When multiple layers are listed in the same row (such as 4a and 4b), the cycle count is the number of cycles needed to execute all of those layers.

 In the Multi-CLP system, the CLPs operate concurrently.
-The cycles for the overall accelerator is the maximum of its individual CLPs, because it dictates the segment length (the interval in which the pipelined Multi-CLP system is able to start a new image).
-For example, in the 690T Multi-CLP design, the four CLPs have cycle counts of $1098$, $366+389+389=1144$, $875+292=1167$, and $437+292+292+146=1167$ thousand cycles, giving an overall time of $1167$ thousand cycles.
+The overall cycle count for the accelerator is the maximum of the cycle counts of its CLPs, because this dictates the epoch length (the interval between times when the pipelined Multi-CLP system is able to start processing a new image).
+For example, in the AlexNet 485T Multi-CLP design, the four CLPs have cycle counts of $584+876=1460$, $1558$, $1464$, and $1531$ thousand cycles, giving an overall time of $1558$ thousand cycles.

-Because our optimization system maximizes the overall throughput, the Multi-CLP designs it produces tend to be balanced, like this example.
+Because our optimization maximizes the overall throughput, the Multi-CLP designs it produces tend to be balanced.
 This balance indicates that the resources are effectively spread across the computation pipeline, such that each CLP can be kept busy most of the time.
-Table~\ref{table:performance} shows the dynamic DSP utilization of each design, as well as the the modeled consumption of DSPs, BRAMs, and bandwidth.
-We see that, on both FPGAs, the Multi-CLP systems provide a significant throughput advantage over the Single-CLP: 1.31x on the 485T and 1.51x on the 690T.
-Because the Single- and Multi-CLP designs use an equal number of DSPs, the speedup is proportional to the Multi-CLP improvement in dynamic DSP utilization.
-The 485T and 690T Single-CLP designs are only able to provide useful work to the DSP slices 74.1\% and 65.4\% of the time, respectively, while the Multi-CLP designs bring these values up to 97.1\% and 99.0\%.
-The Gflop/s rate (in the last column) is proportional to throughput.
+Table~\ref{table:performance} shows the arithmetic unit utilization of each AlexNet design, as well as the throughput (for convolutional layers) and the modeled consumption of DSP slices, BRAMs, and bandwidth.
+We see that on both FPGAs, the Multi-CLP designs provide a significant throughput advantage over the Single-CLP: 1.31x on the 485T and 1.54x on the 690T.
+Because the Single- and Multi-CLP designs use an equal number of arithmetic units (built from the same number of DSP slices), the speedup is proportional to the Multi-CLP improvement in arithmetic unit utilization.
+The 485T and 690T Single-CLP designs are only able to provide useful work to the arithmetic units 72.6\% and 64.0\% of the time, respectively, while Multi-CLP improves utilization to 95.1\% and 98.9\%.
+The GFlop/s rate (in the last column) is proportional to the throughput.